horeyzer/Inheritance-Animals/README.md

 # Inheritance-Animals
 # # Part 1
-Please write a program which will use the inheritance process and the multi-level class hierarchy.
+A program which will use the inheritance process and the multi-level class hierarchy.
 The base class for all classes will be abstract Animal class, from which the following classes will be inherited: Mammal, Bird, Fish.
 The Mammal class will be the base class of the Dog parent class.
 The Fish class will be the base class for the Blowfish parent class.